hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ;
 ```
 The sad ending to this story is that I was not able to discover the reason for the difference.
-When I tried to analyze the query plan on my computer, suddenly, both version became similarly fast.
+When I tried to analyze the query plan on my computer, both version were similarly fast.
-I did not go as far as trying to run analyze on the production database, as it might not end up well.
+I did not go as far as trying to run Postgres' analyze on the production database, as it might not end up well.

-The moral of the story is not that you should go crazy adding unnecessary joins to your queries and hope that it will speed them up.
+The moral of the story is not that you should go crazy adding unnecessary joins to your queries, and hope that it will speed them up.
-But you should be careful when optimizing, because query planner can sometimes get hints from things that almost seem like a programmer's mistake.
+But you should be careful when optimizing.
+Query planner can sometimes get hints from things that almost seem like a programmer's mistake.

 ### Validate in production
 I might get burned at the stake for writing this: you have to test in production.
-Not only in production, not primarily in production,
+Not only in production, not mainly in production,
 but testing only in a test environment won't cut it.
 Not so long ago, I almost destroyed a production database by running a query that took 2 seconds to execute on my computer.
 It took around 7 seconds on test database.
 Both my computer, test and production were running the same version of Postgres.

 Furthermore, the test database had the same data as production but was running on a bit weaker machine.
-It was only logical to assume that in production,
-the query would run for slightly less than 7 seconds.
+It was only logical to assume that in production, the query would run for less than 7 seconds.
 Worst case scenario, it would take 30 seconds if there's a lot of other queries running.

 Wrong!
 It didn't take 7 or 30 seconds.
 In fact, it failed to finish at all.
-The production database apparently chose a different query plan,
+The production database chose a different query plan,
 and almost committed suicide.

-The takeaway is that even if your query is thoroughly tested in test environment, you should not make too strong assumptions about its performance in production.
+Even if test your query thoroughly in test environment, you should not make too strong assumptions about its performance in production.
 You just have to try it.

 ### Conclusion: Question and experiment
-Most of the time, optimizing query performance is a rigorous process—you rearrange clauses, trim off unnecessary data,
-choose the most efficient functions, measure changes, and repeat.
-We have covered some of them, and there are is a lot more to try.
+Most of the time, optimizing query performance is a rigorous proces.
+You rearrange clauses, trim off unnecessary data, choose the most efficient functions, measure changes, and repeat.
+We have covered some some tricks, and there are is a lot more to try.
 But sometimes, queries will be slow, no matter how much love and care you give them.

 Then, you have to think more broadly.
-Can you get the data from somewhere else, split the query into parts, or redefine the database structure?
+Can you get the data from somewhere else?
+Split the query into parts?
+Redefine the database structure?
 Do you actually need to return all data in this query?
 Who uses it?
 What for?

 Always question your assumptions.
 Don't feel foolish if you follow a hunch.
 Your instincts will get better over time.